 Environmental Features & Challenges

-The project focuses on training 30 farmers and 6 NORIAP technicians to integrate legumes into crop rotations, enhancing soil fertility and reducing reliance on imported soy.
+The project focuses on training 30 farmers and 6 NORIAP technicians to integrate legumes into crop rotations, thereby improving soil fertility and reducing dependence on imported soya.